lnorton89/osc2http/README.md

 All the data is stored in data.json in the root folder.
 If you would like to export/import data you can do so there.
 Currently the output sends a `POST` request to `http://IP.ADDRESS/json/state` with the item WLED preset.
 See [WLED Wiki](https://github.com/Aircoookie/WLED/wiki/JSON-API "WLED Wiki") for more information.

 ## Installation & Usage
+You must have [Node.js/npm](https://github.com/nodejs/node) installed to use this!

     git clone https://github.com/lnorton89/osc2http.git
     cd osc2http